davetam88/Noteful-App--React-Assignment/README.md

 ## >> App Summary:

 This app uses a host of React APP techniques.
 It allows the user to create or remove folder and note items; The folder list is shown at the navigation bar on the left and the Note items list on the right.
-Users can add and remove folders, note items with the use of one of the 2 forms(with dynamic validation) and buttons.
+Users can add and remove folders and notes by using one of the 2 forms(with dynamic validation).
 A link at the top bring user back to the landing page.

 This App is user-friendly and requires minimal network access(beside the fetches).
 A locally generated server is used to provide data storage for this project.